huseinz/polargrapher/README.md

         -s n
-                window size, where n is the length and width in pixels default size is 700
+                window size, where n is the length and width in pixels default window size is 700
 		this option is ignored is -f is used

         -r n
                 writes every nth frame to a PNG image n=1 will record every frame,
                 n=2 will record every other frame,
-                n=3 will record every third frame, etc. using -r without an argument will default to n=1
+                n=3 will record every third frame, etc.
+		using -r without an argument will default to n=1

+	-d directory
+		Directory where the images files from -r are to be written to.
+		This directory must already exist.
+If this option is not set, then -r defaults to the directory 'frames' which must also already exist.
+		If -d is used without an argument, recording will be disabled to prevent overwriting the default 'frames' directory.

 Pressing 'q' will exit the program.

+The above options can also be defined directly in the input files.
+They must be defined on their own lines and will override the command line options.

 #####DEFINING FUNCTIONS